chris-langfield/chris-langfield.github.io/drafts/2024-06-01_graph_dsp_hex.md

 # Graph Signal Processing

 Graph signal processing is a framework for processing signals whose domains are the vertices of graphs.
-There are already many excellent introductions to the topic ([1](https://arxiv.org/abs/1211.0053), [2](https://infoscience.epfl.ch/record/256648?ln=en), [3](https://sybernix.medium.com/introduction-to-graph-signal-processing-ab9c0fde4d51), [4](https://balcilar.medium.com/struggling-signals-from-graph-34674e699df8)) so I'll just very quickly summarize: A graph $\mathcal{G}$ can be defined as
+There are already many introductions to the topic ([1](https://arxiv.org/abs/1211.0053), [2](https://infoscience.epfl.ch/record/256648?ln=en), [3](https://sybernix.medium.com/introduction-to-graph-signal-processing-ab9c0fde4d51), [4](https://balcilar.medium.com/struggling-signals-from-graph-34674e699df8)) so I'll just very quickly summarize: A graph $\mathcal{G}$ can be defined as

 $$
 \mathcal{G} = \\{ \mathcal{V}, \mathcal{E}, \mathbf{W} \\}